-4 Things to Look for in an Investment
+4 Things to Look for When Buying Stock

 Answer these questions to understand if you're making a good choice.

-Another useful tool to help gauge the relative cost of a stock is the price to earnings ratio (or p/e ratio for short).
-It provides a valuable standard of comparison for alternative investment opportunities.
+Another useful tool to gauge the relative cost of a stock is the price-to-earnings ratio, or p/e ratio for short.
+You can calculate it by dividing the price per share by per share earnings.
+This provides a valuable standard of comparison for alternative investment opportunities.

 Is the Company Buying Back Its Stock?

-One of the most critical keys to investing is that overall corporate growth is not as important as per-share growth.
-A company could have the same profit, sales, and revenue for five consecutive years, but create substantial returns for investors by reducing the total number of outstanding shares.
+One of the most critical keys to investing is understanding that overall corporate growth isn't as important as per-share growth.
+A company could have the same profit, sales, and revenue for five consecutive years but create substantial returns for investors by reducing the total number of its outstanding shares.

-To put it into simpler terms, think of your investment like a large pizza.
+Think of your investment as a large pizza.
 Each slice represents one share of stock.
-Would you rather have part of a pizza that was cut into twelve slices or one that was cut into eight slices?
+Would you rather have one part/share of the same pizza that was cut into twelve slices, or one that was cut into eight slices?
 The pizza that was only split into eight parts will have bigger slices with more cheese and toppings.

 The same principle is true in business.
-A shareholder should desire a management team that has an active policy of reducing the number of outstanding shares if alternative uses of capital are not as attractive, thus making each investor's stake in the company bigger.
-When the corporate "pie" is cut into fewer pieces, each share represents a higher percentage of ownership in the profits and assets of the business.
-Tragically, many management teams focus on domain building rather than increasing the wealth of shareholders.
+A shareholder should look for a management team that has an active policy of reducing the number of outstanding shares if alternative uses of capital aren't as attractive.
+This makes each investor's stake in the company bigger.
+Each share represents a higher percentage of ownership in the profits and assets of the business when the corporate "pie" is cut into fewer pieces.

-Before you add a company's share of stock in your investment portfolio, it would be wise to ask yourself why you are interested in investing in that particular business.
-It is dangerous to fall in love with a corporation and buy it solely because you feel fondly for its products or people.
-After all, the best company in the world is a lousy investment if you pay too much for it.
+Ask yourself why you're interested in investing in a particular business before you add a company's share of stock to your investment portfolio.
+It's dangerous to fall in love with a corporation and buy it solely because you feel fondly for its products or people.
+The best company in the world is a lousy investment if you pay too much for it.